 Mark your calendar for Thanksgiving and Joe Wright’s “Darkest Hour.”
 Australian Ben Mendelsohn’s turn as King George VI could crack this actor’s actor into the Oscar nominee ranks.
 As for that other World War II Oscar frontrunner “Dunkirk,” along its sprawling (and excellent) ensemble, only Oscar-winner Mark Rylance (“Bridge of Spies”) has enough dialogue to sustain a nomination.

-A list of early possibilities is below.
+A list of early (alphabetical) possibilities is below.
 No one will be deemed a frontrunner until I have seen the film.